akareen/AFL-Data-Analysis/README.md

 - Historical odds data for strategic tipping and betting
 - Cleansed data, primed for analysis
 - Analytical Jupyter notebooks showcasing potential insights
+- Python classes for players, teams, and matches

 **In the Pipeline:**
-- Python classes for players, teams, and matches
+- Expanding the classes to allow for complex analysis
 - Dedicated database system
 - Advanced scoring algorithms
 - Visualization tools for performance metrics